-No, it's not passé to serve summer standbys for Fourth of July!
+No, it's not passé to serve summer standbys for your Fourth of July gathering.
 Simply give each dish a quick and easy upgrade: Nestle hot dogs in grilled baguettes instead of buns; perk up potato salad with peppery watercress and crisp bacon.
 Trust us, the results will be just as crowd-pleasing, especially if you bookend them with a round of refreshing cocktails and a simple fruit dessert.
-Take a peek at the menu below, then get our secrets to setting an elegant Fourth of July table.

 Cucumber Cape Codder

 Cape Codder is a fancy name for a vodka-cranberry.
-Here, the popular cocktail is made more refreshing with the addition of fresh lime juice and cucumber two ways.
-The veggie is grated and turned into a syrup to sweeten the drink, as well as cut into wedges for the garnish.
+Here, the Cucumber Cape Codder is made more refreshing with the addition of fresh lime juice and cucumber two ways.
+The vegetable is grated and turned into a syrup to sweeten the drink, as well as cut into wedges for the garnish.
 The best part?
 You can mix up a big batch in advance and store it in the fridge.

 Grilled Hot Dogs with Sweet-Hot Relish

 Cornichons, sweet onion, and Peppadew peppers make an irresistible spicy-sweet relish for flame-kissed hot dogs.
-Pile both onto grilled baguettes schmeared with our test kitchen's favorite condiment: DIY Dijonnaise (mustard and mayo).
+Pile both onto grilled baguettes schmeared with our test kitchen's favorite condiment: DIY Dijonnaise (it's a combination of mustard and mayo).

 Potato Salad with Celery, Cress, and Bacon

-In this lighter, mayo-less take on potato salad, buttery fingerlings are tossed with white-wine vinegar and olive oil while still warm, allowing the bite-size spuds to absorb more flavor.
+In this lighter, mayo-less Potato Salad with Celery, Cress, and Bacon buttery fingerlings are tossed with white-wine vinegar and olive oil while still warm, allowing the bite-size spuds to absorb more flavor.
 The heat also slightly wilts the celery and watercress, but don't worry, the bacon stays perfectly crisp.

 Striped Plum Tart

-Flaky puff pastry and toasted almonds form a delicious canvas for ripe summer plums.
+Flaky puff pastry and toasted almonds form a delicious canvas for this ripe Striped Plum Tart.
 Alternate between black and red to create a striking striped pattern, then brush with apricot jam straight out of the oven until the fruit sparkles.

-Pick a graphic statement and carry it through.
+You'll also want to select a motif.
+Start by picking a graphic statement and carry it throughout the day.
 Here, stripes show up on napkins, drinking glasses, the tablecloth, and the serving platter.